-There exists a continuum among the levels of sedation and general anesthesia.
-These levels are not easily differentiated and patients may drift among them.
-When anesthesia care providers are utilized for office-based administration of deep sedation or general anesthesia, the facilities in which the dentist practices must meet the guidelines and appropriate local, state, and federal codes for administration of the highest possible level of sedation/anesthesia.
-Facilities should comply with applicable laws, codes, and regulations pertaining to controlled drug storage, fire prevention, building construction and occupancy, accommodations for the disabled, occupational safety and health, and disposal of medical waste and hazardous waste.3 The treatment room must accommodate the dentist and auxiliaries. the patient, the anesthesia care provider, the dental equipment, and all necessary anesthesia delivery equipment along with appropriate monitors and emergency equipment.
+A continuum exists that extends from wakefulness across all levels of sedation.
+Often these levels are not easily differentiated, and patients may drift through them.
+When anesthesia care providers are utilized for office-based administration of deep sedation or general anesthesia, the facilities in which the dentist practices must meet the guidelines and appropriate local, state, and federal codes for administration of the deepest possible level of sedation/ anesthesia.
+Facilities also should comply with applicable laws, codes, and regulations pertaining to controlled drug storage, fire prevention, building construction and occupancy, accommodations for the disabled, occupational safety and health, and disposal of medical waste and hazardous waste.3 The treatment room must accommodate the dentist and auxiliaries, the patient, the anesthesia care provider, the dental equipment, and all necessary anesthesia delivery equipment along with appropriate monitors and emergency equipment.
 Expeditious access to the patient, anesthesia machine (if present), and monitoring equipment should be available at all times.

 It is beyond the scope of this document to dictate equipment necessary for the provision of deep sedation/general anesthesia, but equipment must be appropriate for the technique used and consistent with the guidelines for anesthesia providers, in accordance with governmental rules and regulations.
-Because laws and codes vary from state to state, the Guideline on Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures2 must be followed as the minimum requirements.
-For deep sedation, there shall be continuous monitoring of oxygen saturation and heart rate and intermittent recording of respiratory rate and blood pressure.
+Because laws and codes vary from state to state, the Guideline on Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures2 should be followed as the minimum requirements.
+For deep sedation, there shall be continuous monitoring of oxygen saturation and heart rate and intermittent time-based recording of respiratory rate and blood pressure.
 When adequacy of ventilation is difficult to observe, use of a precordial stethoscope or capnograph is encouraged.2 An electrocardiographic monitor should be readily available for patients undergoing deep sedation.
-In addition to the monitors previously mentioned, a temperature monitor and pediatric defibrillator are required for general anesthesia.2 Emergency equipment must be readily accessible and should include suction, the necessary drugs (including oxygen), and age-/size-appropriate equipment to resuscitate and rescue a nonbreathing and unconscious pediatric dental patient and provide continuous support while the patient is being transported to a medical facility.^{2,7} The treatment facility should have medications, equipment, and protocols available to treat malignant hyperthermia when triggering agents are used.3 Recovery facilities must be available and suitably equipped.
+In addition to the monitors previously mentioned, a temperature monitor and pediatric defibrillator are required for general anesthesia.2 Emergency equipment must be readily accessible and should include suction, drugs necessary for rescue and resuscitation (including 100% oxygen capable of being delivered by positive pressure at appropriate flow rates for up to 1 hour), and age-/ size-appropriate equipment to resuscitate and rescue a nonbreathing and/or unconscious pediatric dental patient and provide continuous support while the patient is being transported to a medical facility.^{2,7} The treatment facility should have medications, equipment, and protocols available to treat malignant hyperthermia when triggering agents are used.3 Recovery facilities must be available and suitably equipped.
 Back up power sufficient to ensure patient safety should be available in case of an emergency.3